Joel-Team/Joel/README.md

 You can view Joel online on his [Website](https://joel-online.web.app).
 You can also [download the android app](https://joel-online.web.app/apk/latest) or see him on Newgrounds.

 ## Installing source code
-If you want Joel's full source code, go to the `web` branch and download the zip.
+If you want Joel's full source code, go to the `master` branch and download the zip.
 You just have to open `index.html` in a browser and you will have the app ready for you.

 If you just want Joel's assets, download the `art` branch.